Skip to main content

 Platformatic setup

-Will test this with a Platformatic Composer that proxy requests to a Platformatic Service, which in turn invokes a Platformatic DB Service.
-In this way we show that the telemetry is propagated from the Composer throughout the services and the collected correctly.
+We'll test this with a Platformatic Gateway that proxies requests to a Platformatic Application, which in turn invokes a Platformatic DB Application.
+In this way we show that the telemetry is propagated from the Gateway throughout the applications and the collected correctly.
 Let's setup all these components:

 mkdir test-db